Basic workflow

 project = EditableProject("myproject")

 Once the project has been created, the backend can specify which files should be exposed when the editable install is done.
-There are two mechanisms currently implemented for this.
+The following mechanisms are currently implemented for this.

 To add a particular directory (typically the project’s “src” directory) to sys.path at runtime, simply call the add_to_path method